- City Departments

 The process to obtain a building permit in the City of Manchester is as follows:

-- Submit to the City an Application for Municipal Zoning Authorization (PDF)* along with 5 copies of your plot plan (showing the improvement at the correct scale) and 5 copies of your building plans.
+- Submit to the City an Application for Municipal Zoning Authorization (PDF)* along with one copy of your plot or site plan (showing the improvement at the correct scale) and 1 copy of your building plans.
 Interior finishes on residential properties do not require a plot plan.

 - There is a fee for Municipal Zoning Authorization.

-- The City’s Department of Planning and Zoning will review your application and return your authorization to you, along with 4 approved sets of plans (both plot and building).
+- The City’s Department of Planning and Zoning will review your application and return your authorization to you, along with 1 approved set of plans (both plot and building).

-- The authorization and the 4 sets of approved plans will then need to be taken to St. Louis County for the building permit and inspections.
+- The authorization and the approved plans will then need to be submitted to St. Louis County for the building permit and inspections.
+After February 13, 2023, the St. Louis County permitting portal should be used to complete applications online.

 - Once the final inspection has been completed, St. Louis County will forward an approval for occupancy to the City, which will then be sent to the property owner and / or applicant.

-If you have questions regarding if a permit is necessary for your project, please see the following lists:
+If you have questions regarding if a permit is necessary for your project, please e-mail or call the Department of Planning, Zoning and Economic Development.